sb2702/webcodecs-fundamentals/src/content/docs/media-bunny/intro.md

 #### Tracks

-WebCodecs never explicity define or work with *Tracks*, like a file's Audio or Video tracks, even if other Web APIs do.
+WebCodecs never explicitly define or work with *Tracks*, like a file's Audio or Video tracks, even if other Web APIs do.
 MediaBunny explicitly deals with tracks, facilitating reading and writing data to/from files and streams.

 ```typescript
 // We'll need this to read video data